-During an overflow and for 48 hours afterward, the public is advised to avoid contact with the river because of increased bacteria in the water.
+During an overflow and 48 hours after an overflow stops, the public is advised to avoid contact with the river because of increased bacteria in the water.
 The river’s water quality is safe for recreation during all other times.

 A CSO is about 80 percent stormwater and 20 percent sewage.
 CSOs are rare and can occur during periods of heavy rain or snowfall.
 The public can follow the duration of this overflow by viewing the Big Pipe Tracker online.

-Since completing the Big Pipe project in 2011, the 20-year $1.4 billion program to reduce overflows, the number of CSOs have dropped by 94 percent to the Willamette River and 99 percent to the Columbia Slough.
-Before the project, CSOs occurred to the Willamette River an average of 50 times a year, with some instances lasting days.
+Since completing the Big Pipe project in 2011, the 20-year $1.4 billion program to reduce overflows, the number of CSOs has dropped by 94 percent to the Willamette River and 99 percent to the Columbia Slough.
+Before the project, incidents occurred to the Willamette River an average of 50 times a year, with some lasting days.
 Today, overflows occur an average of four times per winter season and once every three summers.
-This is the fourth CSO of the year.

 The Big Pipe system refers to a series of improvements, from disconnecting downspouts on homes to allow rainwater to be absorbed naturally in the ground to the construction of big pipes on both sides of the river and along the slough to store and convey large quantities of flows to the City’s main wastewater treatment plant in North Portland.
 Visit About CSOs to find out more.